dovecot/documentation/docs/core/config/sieve/managesieve.md

 ```

 The symbolic link configured with the `sieve` setting should now point
-to the activated script in the `sieve_dir` directory.
+to the activated script in the sieve directory.
 If no script is
 active, this symbolic link is absent.

 #### Manual TLS Login